pharmer/flexvolumes/README.md

 # flexvolumes

 This is a collection of Kubernetes FlexVolume plugins.
-So far I just have DigitalOcean, and Packet is in progress.
 Since FlexVolumes are unstable, so too is this.
 Use at your own risk.
 Contributions are welcome.

 ### Build